Loading...

 velocity-time graph example

-(a) For segment $A$, the vertical change is $\Delta v=v_2-v_1=3-0=3\,{\rm m/s}$ and horizontal change is $\Delta t=2-1=1\,{\rm s}$.
-Thus, the slope or acceleration is \[a_A=\frac{\Delta v}{\Delta t}=\frac 32\quad{\rm m/s^2}\] For section $B$, we have \[a_B=\frac{v_2-v_1}{t_2-t_1}=\frac{3-3}{4-2}=0\] The slope or acceleration of segment $C$ is \[a_C=\frac{v_2-v_1}{t_2-t_1}=\frac{9-3}{5-4}=6\quad{\rm m/s^2}\] And finally, the acceleration of section $D$ is found to be \[a_D=\frac{v_2-v_1}{t_2-t_1}=\frac{11-9}{9-5}=0.5\quad {\rm m/s^2}\]
+(a) For segment $A$, the vertical change is $\Delta v=v_2-v_1=3-0=3\,{\rm m/s}$ and the horizontal change is $\Delta t=2-1=1\,{\rm s}$.
+Thus, the slope or acceleration is \[a_A=\frac{\Delta v}{\Delta t}=\frac 32\quad{\rm m/s^2}\] For section $B$, we have: \[a_B=\frac{v_2-v_1}{t_2-t_1}=\frac{3-3}{4-2}=0\] The slope or acceleration of segment $C$ is: \[a_C=\frac{v_2-v_1}{t_2-t_1}=\frac{9-3}{5-4}=6\quad{\rm m/s^2}\] Finally, the acceleration of section $D$ is: \[a_D=\frac{v_2-v_1}{t_2-t_1}=\frac{11-9}{9-5}=0.5\quad {\rm m/s^2}\]

 The bounded area under this $v-t$ graph during the time interval $[5\,{\rm s},7\,{\rm s}]$, is a the colored area of a trapezoid